 Like most careers, you must start with education.
 Your education is a pivotal point in your counseling career, as it is the moment when you become the kind of counselor you are to be.
 This means that you must choose the right course that suits your needs and aspirations.

 Choose a human services degree if you want to study online, learn a wide range of skills, and prepare for a career of helping others.
-In this bachelor’s course, you will learn about psychology, mental illness, research methods.
+In this bachelor’s course, you will learn about psychology, mental illness, and research methods.
 The great part about studying online is that you don’t have to give up your current job or travel out of state for a course that allows you to become a counselor.

 2. Work on Communication